lgsvl/simulator/Docs/autoware-instructions.md

 Follow the instructions on our simulator Github page [here](https://github.com/lgsvl/simulator).

-## Launching Autoware alongside LG SVL Simulator
+## Launching Autoware alongside LGSVL Simulator

 To launch Autoware, first bring up the Docker container as described in the previous section.